ysz7/genesis-agent/README.md

 - **State store** — `get/set/append/all` over JSON or SQLite for cross-run memory; **structured output** — return a typed Pydantic model instead of prose.
-- **Conversation memory** — the REPL threads history across turns and auto-compacts it into a summary when a session outgrows the context budget.
+- **Conversation memory** — the REPL threads history across turns and auto-compacts it into a summary when a session outgrows the context budget;
+  conversations persist and are **auto-titled**, so a menu **Sessions** browser lets you resume, rename, or delete them across restarts.
 - **Safe by default** — built-in file tools are workspace-sandboxed;
   `run_shell` requires human confirmation out of the box (fetched web content is attacker-controlled, so an unconfirmed shell tool is an injection-to-RCE